History of WFMC

 In 2004, Pastor Cook retired and assistant pastor, Dr. Daryl Diddle, was assigned by the New South Conference to serve as the Senior Pastor.

 In the mid-2000’s, two contiguous plots of land totaling 11 acres were purchased, enlarging the campus to a total of 21 acres.
 After retiring all debt in 2006 and still lacking space for ministry growth, plans were adopted in 2008 for a significant new discipleship building and a renovation of the sanctuary facility.
 Between 2009 and 2013, over 2.3 million dollars was raised and construction was begun in spring of 2014 on the 10,000 square foot facility and renovation, all the while giving far more to home and world missions and local benevolence than ever before.
 The new and renovated facility was dedicated in the spring of 2017 and the mortgage balance was paid off in March, 2023.

 Pastor Daryl currently leads a staff of ten.
-Over 1200 people from all over central Kentucky call WFMC their church home.
-In two morning worship services, the attendance averages 650, nearly half that return to close the Lord’s Day in worship at 6:00 p.m. on Sunday evenings, and about 300 participate in Wednesday evening activities for children, teens and adults.
+Over 1000 people from all over central Kentucky call WFMC their church home.
+In two morning worship services, the attendance averages 500, with many of those returning to close the Lord’s Day in worship at 6:00 p.m. on Sunday evenings, and about 300 participate in Wednesday evening activities for children, teens and adults.
 A number of musical groups, ranging from children to adults, bless the worship services.
 Other group ministries involve a large percentage of the congregation.

 A few years ago a national study of Protestant churches in the US, placed the Wilmore Free Methodist Church among three hundred highly effective churches.